espressif/esp-idf/docs/en/api-reference/system/ulp-risc-v.rst

 If you have already set up ESP-IDF with CMake build system according to the :doc:`Getting Started Guide <../../../get-started/index>`, then the toolchain should already be installed.

-.. note: In earlier versions of ESP-IDF, RISC-V toolchain had a different prefix: `riscv-none-embed-gcc`.
+.. note:: In earlier versions of ESP-IDF, RISC-V toolchain had a different prefix: `riscv-none-embed-gcc`.

 Compiling the ULP RISC-V Code
 -----------------------------